Understanding Rocker vs. Camber: A Digestible Guide to Snowboard Profiles

 - Early Rise: Subtle rocker in the tip and tail beyond just the typical upward scoop.

 To define rocker and camber, I like to think of them in terms of concave and convex.
 A concave lens curves downward from the edges toward the center, similar to a board with continuous rocker.
 The tip and the tail will gradually curve down toward the center of the board, which will touch the snow.
-A convex lens curves the opposite direction – upwards – and so does a traditional camber snowboard.
+A convex lens curves in the opposite direction—upwards—and so does a traditional camber snowboard which has an upward curve.
 The center of a camber board will be lifted off the snow, with contact points just before the tip and the tail touching the ground.
 A flat snowboard will have the entire area along the effective edge touching the ground.

-The word traditional is not used lightly here – camber snowboards were the holy grail back in the early 2000s, and their benefits are still very much utilized today.
+The word traditional is not used lightly here—camber snowboards were the holy grail back in the early 2000s, and their benefits are still very much utilized today.
 The camber’s convex curve gives a springiness to the board that a rider can very much use to their advantage.
-You can get power, and thereby speed, utilizing this spring when turning edge to edge.
-When weighted, a camber board presses down evenly on the edges resulting in a long effective edge from tip to tail, giving great edge hold.
+You can get power, and thereby speed, by utilizing this spring when carving edge to edge.
+When weighted, a camber board presses down evenly on the edges resulting in a long effective edge from tip to tail, giving great edge hold and stability.
 Traditional camber boards, or fully cambered boards, are best suited for folks who want to ride fast and stay in control.

-The continuously concave, rockered board (also known as reverse camber) was created by folks who wanted to float in powder.
+The continuously concave, rockered board (also known as the reverse-camber board) was created by folks who wanted to float in powder.
 That float we defined above typically comes from a rockered nose that sits above the snow pack.
 Since the tip and the tail are turned up away from the snow, you have a shorter effective edge than with a camber board.
 This means you are less likely to catch an edge as you turn, making rockered boards appealing to beginner riders.
 A shorter effective edge also means faster turn initiation, which is appealing to folks who want to turn quickly in trees or chutes.
-Freestyle and park riders appreciate the ease of riding switch on a continuous rocker as well as the lower likelihood of catching an edge, and they often look for at least a baseline of rocker in the decks that they ride.
+Freestyle and park riders appreciate the ease of riding switch on a continuous rocker as well as the lower likelihood of catching an edge doing butters or hitting jibs, and they often look for at least a baseline of rocker in the decks that they ride.

 - Pros: catch-free feel, looser ride, nose floats in powder and deep snow, quick turn initiation, rides switch well